Thank you for reading our post, please rate this article at the end.

 CURT is already a winner for having not two, not three, but five of their fifth-wheel hitch models on this list.
 You can never go wrong with their products.

-CURT 16265 Q25 is a fifth-wheel hitch with installation brackets for selected trucks: GMC Sierra 1500, Chevrolet Silverado 2500LD, 2500HD, and 3500HD.
+CURT 16265 Q25 is a fifth-wheel hitch with installation brackets for select trucks, including the GMC Sierra 1500, Chevrolet Silverado 2500HD, 3500HD, and 2500HD.

 This carbon steel fifth-wheel hitch can support a fifth-wheel trailer that weighs up to 25,000 pounds.
 And 6,250 pounds if it’s a vertical load.

-The connection status between your truck and your tow can be monitored on your truck’s cabin.
+The connection status between your truck and your tow can be monitored in your truck’s cabin.
 This fifth-wheel hitch has legs designed to be mounted on a fifth-wheel base rail set.
 It is worth recommending.

 And one more thing: did you know that CURT also decided to include a lifetime warranty on this product?
 I have confidence in this product.